-- c.
-Does not serve as the mentee's direct supervisor nor conduct evaluations of teachers; - d.
-Demonstrates a record of success in the classroom: - (1) Beginning academic year 2014-2015, all mentor teacher applicants shall have received a summative rating of effective or highly effective on the most recent summative evaluation, pursuant to N.J.A.C.
-6A:10. - (a) A mentor teacher applicant in a school or school district not required pursuant to N.J.A.C.
+- (a) A mentor teacher applicant in a school or school district not required pursuant to N.J.A.C.
 6A:10-1 to issue summative evaluations shall demonstrate at least one year of effective teaching on his or her most recent evaluation as determined by his or her supervisor. - e.
 Understands the social and workplace norms of the school district and the community it serves; - f.
-Understands the resources and opportunities available in the school district and is able to act as a referral source to the novice provisional teacher; and - g.
-Completes a comprehensive mentor training program with a curriculum that includes, at a minimum, training on the school district's teaching evaluation rubric and practice instrument, Professional Standards for Teachers, CCCS, classroom observation skills, facilitating adult learning, and leading reflective conversations about teaching practice.
+Understands the resources and opportunities available in the school district and is able to act as a referral source to the novice provisional teacher; and - Completes a comprehensive mentor training g. program with a curriculum that includes, at a minimum, training on the school district's teaching evaluation rubric practice instrument, Professional Standards for Teachers, CCCS, classroom observation skills, facilitating adult learning, and leading reflective conversations about teaching practice. - b.
+Annually, the district shall submit a report on the effectiveness of the district's mentor plan to the Department of Education.
+The report, using data collected on a Department of Education developed form, shall include program impact on job satisfaction, adequacy of time and training, and recommended program changes and additions. - e.
+The district shall align the mentor plan with the Professional Standards for Teachers. - 5.
+The Board of Education shall be responsible to budget any State funds appropriated for the novice teacher mentoring program.